bitcraft/pyscroll/README.md

 Yes...and no.  By default, pyscroll handles all transparency types very well for the tiles and you should not have issues with that.
-However, if you are trying to blit/draw the map *over* existing graphics and "see through" transparent areas, then you will have to use the "alpha", or "colorkey" methods described above.
+However, if you are trying to blit/draw the map *over* existing graphics and "see through" transparent areas under the map, then you will have to use the "alpha", or "colorkey" methods described above.

 ## Does pyscroll support parallax layers?
 Yes/no.  Because there is no direct support in the primary editor, Tiled, I